shivanikharva/shivanikharva.github.io/aboutme.md

 **Data Science UCSB**
 *Chair of Directors*
 June 2022 - Present
+- Meet weekly with executive board and PSTAT department at UCSB to complete administrative work for each club operation (events, meetings, etc.)
+- Manage communication between executive board and 8 directors

 *Director of Marketing*
 June 2021 - May 2022
 - Create digital advertisements for club events and post to social media
 - Update website as needed through GitHub and Visual Studio Code (datascienceucsb.org)

+**HG Insights**
+*Solutions Engineer Intern*
+July 2022 - Present
+- Completed 2-3 tickets per day providing insights to companies through data-as-a-service using SQL
+- Communicated daily with customer success managers regarding customer insight reports
+- Attended tri-weekly meetings with customer solutions team
+- Contributed to transition from Platform v1.0 to v2.0 by communicating differences to engineering team

 **AAA Tax Group**
 *Technical Intern*